roddhjav/apparmor.d/docs/development/dbus.md

 :    Access type.
 Can be `own` or `talk`:

      - `own` means the profile owns the dbus interface.
 It is allowed to send and receive from anyone on this interface.
+It should only be used for profile owning the dbus interface.
      - `talk` means the profile can talk on a given interface to the profile that owns it (a label must be given under the `label` option).
+It should only be used when full access to an interface is required.

 **`<bus>`**